mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/How-Tos/index.md

 ## How Tos

-### Upgrade Data from MySQL 5.5 to MySQL 5.6

-Your current MySQL 5.5. data is located in `/Applications/MAMP/db/mysql`.
-You need to export your data first.
-You can use mysqldump to export your data.
-To do this cut and paste the following in a terminal window.

-`/Applications/MAMP/Library/bin/./mysqldump -u root -p --all-databases > /Applications/MAMP/db/dump.sql`

-You will be prompted for your MySQL root user password.
-By defualt MAMP PRO sets this to [root].
-After you have entered your password you should have a dump.sql file in your /Applications/MAMP/db folder

 ### Change the password of the MySQL root user?

 Open the Mac OS Terminal Application located in your /Applications/Utilities directory.